DC Fan Motor Systems

 Step 1: AC to DC Conversion

-Incoming AC power is rectified through a diode bridge, creating a DC supply which is filtered by capacitors and fed into the inverter circuit.
+Incoming AC power is rectified through a diode bridge, creating a DC supply that is filtered by capacitors and fed into the inverter circuit.

 Step 2: DC to Variable Frequency AC

-The inverter within the drive circuit PCB converts DC voltage to AC voltage of variable frequency and phase, allowing precise speed control of the fan motor.
+The inverter within the drive circuit PCB converts DC voltage to AC voltage of variable frequency and phase, allowing precise fan-speed control.

 Step 3: Control Feedback

-The Hall IC sensors detect rotor position and send feedback signals to the Control IC, ensuring correct commutation timing and torque control.
+Hall IC sensors detect rotor position and send feedback signals to the Control IC, supporting correct commutation timing and torque control.

 Step 4: Command and Regulation

-The Indoor Unit PCB sends a fan-speed signal (PWM or analog) to the Drive IC, which adjusts output accordingly to maintain stable airflow and reduced noise.
+The indoor unit PCB sends a fan-speed signal, such as PWM or analog control, to the Drive IC.
+The Drive IC adjusts output to maintain stable airflow and reduced noise.

 3. Motor Speed Control Methods